20ngAK/Honeypot-Hosting/README.md

 Going forward, anytime we want to connect to our server we can just use `$ ssh honeypot`.

 # Start your honeypot!
-You now have a hardened base install ready for further installation and configuration of your specific honeypot!
+You now have a base install ready for further installation and configuration of your chosen honeypot!
+Feel free to reach out to me in Slack with any questions @AK.